chef/chef-web-docs/chef_master/source/config_rb_client.rst

 .. note:: If multiple configuration files exists in a ``.d`` directory, ensure that the same setting has the same value in all files.

-New in Chef client 12.8.
+New in Chef Client 12.8.

 .. end_tag